Arranging A Funeral

 Caskets are always carried feet first, so you might think not only of who would be pallbearers, men or women, but also where they can be positioned (the head of the casket is usually the heaviest).

-We have an experienced design team who can provide high quality, personalised service sheets or bookmarks that reflect your loved one’s interests.
+We have an experienced design team who can provide high quality, personalised service sheets that reflect your loved one’s interests.
 We have a number of samples, showing the different options available.

 Things we will need:

 High quality is best in tiff or jpeg form

 Any poems, hymns or songs that will be included in the service